 1. Go with Metal Cabinets

 Metal cabinets were the first cabinets to be used in the midcentury modern design kitchen.
-This happened thanks to the surge in demand for steel after World War II.
+This happened thanks to the steel demand surge after World War II.
 Demand for these cabinets faded towards the 60s when wood cabinets finally made a powerful entry into the market.

-However, to date, some manufacturers still produce authentic, retro versions of metal cabinets for mid century modern design purists.
+However, some manufacturers still produce authentic, retro versions of metal cabinets for mid-century modern design purists.
 Alternatively, you can hunt for vintage originals, which you can later recoat and repaint.

 2. Try the Galley

 Some historians argue that the galley was among the first midcentury modern European kitchen designs.
-These kitchens were not truly open plan kitchens.
-Still, the construction was done in such a way that the galleys provided a sense of connection between the kitchen and the rest of the interior space.
+These kitchens were not truly open-plan, but the construction was done so that the galleys provided a sense of connection between the kitchen and the rest of the interior space.

-The galley style is also considered to be one of the most efficient kitchen designs.
-The long space and counters running along each side provide ample space and a nice flow from the kitchen to other spaces.
+The galley style is also considered one of the most efficient kitchen designs.
+The long space and counters along each side provide ample space and a nice flow from the kitchen to other spaces.

-Despite not being the current in-thing, the galley can still look spectacular.
-You can still experiment with open floor plan kitchen options such as wood and marble, or neat patterns on the backsplash tiles.
+Despite not being the current trend, the galley can still look spectacular.
+You can experiment with open-floor-plan kitchen options such as wood and marble or neat patterns on the backsplash tiles.

 3. Extend the Curves to the Furniture